-In all of the presentations students and employees are encouraged to take responsibility for their own security and the security of others.
+The Director and Assistant Director of Security and Safety provide numerous presentations throughout the year.
+In all of the presentations students and employees are encouraged to take responsibility for their own security and safety.

 The Security and Safety Office communicates it's procedures to the college community through the annual security report, college wide emails, the Security tab on myPEAK, the Security section of the college website, and numerous classroom and orientation presentations throughout the year.